 During pregnancy, women are advised not to drink any alcohol for the duration of gestation.

 Fetuses are not able to process alcohol in the same way adults are.
-In fact, the liver is one of the last organs to develop.
+In fact, the liver is one of the last organs6 to develop.
 Consuming alcohol in the first trimester increases your risk of miscarriage, early birth, and low birth weight.

 Drinking in the second and third trimesters could affect your child’s behavior and learning ability.

-Additionally, it’s best to avoid alcohol when breastfeedingl However, the CDC states that having one standard drink per day, and waiting a minimum of two to three hours before nursing, has not been shown to be detrimental to infants.
+Additionally, it’s best to avoid alcohol when breastfeedingl However, the CDC7 states that having one standard drink per day, and waiting a minimum of two to three hours before nursing, has not been shown to be detrimental to infants.
 Excessive consumption of alcohol while breastfeeding can cause problems with infant growth and development, as well as disruptions in sleep patterns.

 7. Sushi